-Dr Li specializes in intellectual property (IP) law with a focus on cross-disciplinary study on IP and innovation.
-Since 2003, she has been exploring the relationship between IP and innovation by studying patent activities and performances in the fields of biotech, pharmaceutical and information technologies.
-She was awarded a Hong Kong government General Research Fund (GRF) to conduct research on biotech patenting in China in 2003, and was awarded several university grants to conduct research on WTO-related IP issues and competition issue.
-Her recent research interests have been on the issues of IP boundaries, copyright and creativity, and copyright law reform.
-In June 2014, she was awarded another major GRF grant to conduct research on fair use and creativity across the US, the EU, Hong Kong and Mainland China.
+Dr Yahong Li specializes in intellectual property (IP) law with a focus on cross-disciplinary study on IP and innovation.
+She twice received Hong Kong government General Research Fund (GRF) for the projects on biotech patenting in China, and copyright and fair use, in addition to several university grants on the projects of WTO-related IP issues and competition.
+Her recent research interests have been on copyright and creativity, and copyright law reform with special attention on user generated contents and remix works.

 In addition to her own research projects, Dr Li has been invited to participate in research and grant applications of various international and local collaborative projects: